 THIS ADD-ON IS NOT COMPATIBLE WITH CONCRETE VERSION 8.2 OR HIGHER BECAUSE THEY HAVE MADE CHANGES TO THE CORE.
 I'M CURRENTLY WORKING ON A NEW VERSION AND EXPECT TO RELEASE THIS SOON.

-The Mail Service Integration package integrates mail services into Concrete, replacing the default mail service by one of the services provided by this package.
-At this moment it supports Mailgun, Mandrill (Mailchimp) and Sendgrid and I'll be adding more mail services such as Mailjet in the near future.
+The Mail Service Integration package integrates transactional email services into Concrete, replacing the default mail service by one of the services provided by this package.
+At this moment it supports Mailgun, Mandrill (Mailchimp) and Sendgrid (also Mailjet starting from version 2.0).
 Configure and enable a service of your choice and Concrete uses this service to send all emails.

-This package uses 3rd party api's (Mailgun, Sendgrid and Mandrill) for which you need to register with the corresponding providers and create api-keys.
+This package uses 3rd party api's (Mailgun, Sendgrid, Mandrill and Mailjet) for which you need to register with the corresponding providers and create api-keys.
 These parties offer free accounts as well as paid accounts.

 Support on creating and configuring these accounts is not included in the support for this add-on, as these are services are offered by 3rd parties.
 Configuration is quite straightforward however though, and if you can't figure it out I will be glad to help you out.

 Though Concrete 5.7 runs on PHP version 5.3, this add-on requires PHP version 5.4 to run.
 That is becauses those requirements are derived from the 3rd part libraries used in this add-on.
 Check the PHP version used on your hosting environment to see if you meet this requirement.
 This add-on will not install if your PHP version is less than 5.4.